 In 2006, VINE acquired Mankato’s 50-year-old senior center after its board of directors made the decision to close due to lack of funding and poor attendance.
 With a strong emphasis on relevant and helpful programming, a health and wellness focus and evidence-based fitness classes, weekly participation grew from 50 to 525 people in 5 years and the space was soon outgrown.
 An active search for space that would both expand and consolidate VINE’s program offices, chore facility and the Summit Center was undertaken.

 The VINE Adult Community Center (VACC) formally opened in July 2014 and is now home to VINE’s program staff and a licensed Adult Day Program.
-This 36,000 sq. ft.
-Adult Community Center facility, repurposed from a former college classroom building, features a cushioned walking track, a fully equipped fitness center, and many spaces to gather and interact with others.
-In 2016, construction begun on an 18 x 50 ft. warm-water exercise pool and locker rooms with operational expenses to be shared by Mayo Clinic Health System’s physical therapy department.
+This 60,000 sq. ft.
+Adult Community Center facility, repurposed from a former college classroom building, features a warm-water exercise pool, cushioned walking track, a fully equipped fitness center, and many spaces to gather and interact with others.

 Since VINE offers a variety of programs and services, we do not have a “one size fits all” policy for closures due to inclement weather.
 Local radio and TV stations will be provided with updated information and an announcement will be posted on Facebook.
 Here are a few guidelines and the phone numbers you can call before venturing out in unsafe weather conditions: